UK gliding club gliders are available for training

 or flown solo, as well as dedicated single seaters for solo flying.

-that in a straight glide the glider loses one foot of altitude for every 25 feet
+means that in a straight glide the glider loses one foot of

-it travels forward.
-Obviously the higher the glide angle ratio of a glider the
+higher the glide angle ratio of a glider the better performance

-the same amount of altitude loss.
+same amount of altitude loss.

 At NVGC, trainee